retog/scuttle-shell-browser/README.md

 Running

-To use Scuttle Shell Browser you need an ssb-sever running on your machine (this is the case when you are running Patchwork).
+To use Scuttle Shell Browser you need an [ssb-server](https://github.com/ssbc/ssb-server) running on your machine (this is the case when you are running Patchwork).
 You need to install native messaging for the manifest in `host/scuttle_shell_browser.json`, see https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging to learn how to do this on your platform.
 Note that you need to adapt the paths in the manifest file and that `host/host-script.js` must be executable.